rtmath/Q-and-A/README.md

 * `npm install`
 * `bower install`

-I have also included 'seed.json' for you to seed your Firebase database if you would like to.

 ## Running / Development

+(I included a 'seed.json' for you to seed your Firebase database if you would like to.)

 * In Google's firebase console, create a new project
 * Select 'Add Firebase to your web app' on the Overview screen